MeganMarziali/p8105_hw1_mem2371/README.md

 # p8105_hw1_mem2371

-This repository is for homework 1 and includes an RMD file.
+This repository is for homework 1 and includes an RMD file and a .png file, which is a scatter plot.